Back to all community books

 My greatest curiosity came when I observed tadpoles in the small pond.
 Watching their tiny tails wagging and how they transformed into frogs was an unforgettable experience.

-Each day brought new thoughts, like wondering how the small animals breathed underwater or what the world looked like from their perspective.
 My love for observing animals led me to invent games, imagine stories, and ultimately dream of becoming a scientist who could study and protect all these amazing creatures in real life.

 Mary spent the next few days sitting silently in the garden, allowing the animals to come and go as they pleased.
 Slowly, she began to notice patterns and behaviors she hadn't seen before.
 "I see now!" she whispered excitedly as she watched the ants work together.